Jeremyhudsonchan/person-recognition/README.md

 ## Aim of this repository ##

-The package attempts to use opencv to do facial recogonition.
+The package attempts to use opencv and caffee models to do person/face recogonition.

 ## Setting up ##